59310-0610-XX CINQAIR 10MG/ML Solution (TEVA RESPIRATORY)

 Individual continues to meet initial approval criteria

-Absence of unacceptable toxicity from the drug such as oropharyngeal pain, malignancy, parasitic (helminth) infection, and anaphylaxis
+Absence of unacceptable toxicity from the drug.
+Examples of unacceptable toxicity include the following: malignancy, parasitic (helminth) infection, and anaphylaxis

 Treatment has resulted in clinical benefit, including, but not limited to:

 Improvement in asthma symptoms or asthma exacerbations as evidenced by decrease in one or more of the following:

 Two-fold or greater decrease in inhaled corticosteroid use for at least 3 days

 Improvement from baseline in forced expiratory volume in 1 second (FEV1)